 After we left, we went back to my friend’s home.
 She was able to eat some lunch.
 We talked about where she was physically, mentally, and emotionally.
 She realizes she is dying.
 I acknowledged this and asked her if she had her affairs in order.
 She said she does.

 We talked about her Celebration of Life.
 My friend is a prolific writer and speaker, and I know she wants things done a certain way.
 I said I would help her create a plan for the event so it would be how she wanted it.
-We are going to work on this over the next week.

-Let’s all commit to writing down things we want to happen as we live so that when we die, our work is done.
-It will help make sure the care we want is in place.
-Planning your celebration of life allows friends and family to say goodbye the way you want it to be.
-Having your affairs in order will also help our families cope with your passing and know they did everything the way you wanted it.
-This is empowering and gives us peace of mind.
+Pre-planning will help ensure the care we want is in place.
+Planning your celebration of life allows friends and family to say goodbye the way you want to be remembered.
+Having your affairs in order will also help your family cope with your passing and know they did everything you planned.
+This is empowering and gives you the peace of mind to know your work is done.

 Thank you for reading this week’s post.
 Please say a prayer for my friend…..Have a good week.